-Today, we bring you a fascinating discussion we've had with Alfonzo Vasquez - or, as he prefers it, Fonzi.
+We've had a fascinating discussion with Alfonzo Vasquez - or, as he prefers, Fonzi.
 He's an experienced SDET, he has a blog, he is championing automation, and he guides startups in setting up their testing pipelines.
 Oh, and he is advocating for Allure TestOps.
 We just had to talk to him!
-The conversation took us from our tool to general problems of automation (both in QA and human history), to AI, to who we are as testers.
-Ruslan Akhmetzianov talked to Fonzi Vasquez, and you can watch the recording on YouTube:

 Automation, over and over

-Fonzi has been fascinated by automation and robots ever since he was little, and what he does right now brings this old dream to fruition: he's helping startups set up their own automated testing pipelines.
-He worked at Code42 where he had the opportunity to observe how management was handling things; then moved to a small company where he led several automation engineers in creating the infrastructure from scratch.
-The changes were complex, ranging from new tools to new attitudes - testing had to be integrated into the structure and the culture of work, and stop being the last thing everyone thinks of, a box to be crossed off.
-The results were impressive: the company went from releasing every two weeks to releasing 10 times a day.
-Now, Fonzi is doing the same at yet another company, Suralink.
+Fonzi has been fascinated by automation and robots since he was little, and what he does right now brings this old dream to fruition: he's helping startups set up their automated testing pipelines.
+He worked at Code42, where he had the opportunity to observe how management handled things.
+Then, he moved to a small company, where he led several automation engineers in creating the infrastructure from scratch.

 TestOps

-Of course, that process has a name: TestOps.
-And it starts with asking the right questions.
-At the previous startup Fonzi worked on, he found that capacity was pushed to the limit once they hit 10 releases per day with 500-600 tests per run.
-Getting more throughput required more fundamental changes.
-This is the point where we've often seen a change in perspective in people: instead of asking - how much time will it take to run all our tests, they start asking - how many of our tests can we run in half an hour?
+At this stage, we often see a change in perspective: instead of asking how much time it will take to run all tests, people start asking - how many of our tests can we run in half an hour?
 And then (when they inevitably realize they can't run them all) - what can we do to fit them all in that time frame?

-Fonzi started looking into DevOps, and soon enough, he found Allure Report.
-This was a step up at first - at the very least it removed the need for custom reporting.
-Once the scale has grown sufficiently and a full CI/CD process was set up, experiments began with setting up Allure in a Docker container so that there would be a permanent location for results.
-This is a process that many went through (and one that we've touched upon in a previous article).
-Once Fonzi learned about Allure TestOps, he knew that it solved precisely the problems that were bugging him.
+Once the scale had grown sufficiently and a full CI/CD process was set up, experiments began with setting up Allure in a Docker container so that there would be a permanent location for results (actually, this is something many people went through, as we've told in a previous article).
+Once Fonzi learned about Allure TestOps, he knew it solved precisely the problems that were bugging him.
 In his words:

 To get to that point from something homegrown - that, in my opinion, is like magic